 It’s hard to imagine that YouTube is only 14 years old because this video behemoth has become a staple of modern culture and, for many people, a part of daily life.
 YouTube has 1.9 billion monthly active users, which is 25% of the population of the entire world.
 Let that sink in – one out of every four people on our planet accesses YouTube at least once per month.
 On top of that, YouTube is available in 91 countries and 80 languages.
 YouTube isn’t just a video platform; it’s part of today’s cultural cloth.

 It’s clear that people love YouTube – but marketers love YouTube just as much.
 87% of video marketers have used YouTube as a marketing channel to host and promote video content.
-When we look at video marketing more generally, 83% of marketers say video gives them good ROI, and 99% of marketers who used video in 2018 are continuing to use it in 2019.
+When we look at video marketing more generally, 83% of marketers say video gives them good ROI.

 But what kinds of content are businesses posting on YouTube to make the most of the platform and its huge audience?
 Some of the most common types of branded videos on YouTube include:

 - Explainer videos: A video that walks viewers through the ins and outs of a business, product, or service while communicating the value proposition along the way.

 - How-to videos: Tutorial-style videos that teach customers how to do something.
 Examples range from how to use a product feature to how to throw a surprise party to how to install plumbing in an outdoor kitchen.

 - FAQ and tutorial videos: Videos that answer common questions and alleviate the pressure put on support and customer service teams.

 If you’re ready to harness the power of YouTube for your business, here’s a step-by-step guide to how to create a YouTube channel.